 Implementation - So, how are we going to deliver this?

-All year groups receive regular music lessons, either weekly short lessons or longer fortnightly lessons.
-All lessons provide opportunities to listen, appraise, perform or compose.
-There is a clear progression of skills across the year groups, using Charanga as our core music curriculum, with access to other schemes and units of work to provide greater variety.
-Lessons may be discreet, but where there is an obvious link with a topic, this is utilised.
+All year groups receive weekly music lessons.
+All lessons provide opportunities to listen, appraise, perform and compose.
+There is a clear progression of skills across the year groups, using Charanga as our core music curriculum (and supplemented with units that link to topics).
+Most lessons are discreet, but where there is an obvious link with a topic, this should be utilised.

 We have live music performances from visiting instrumental teachers (and their pupils) where children can hear a wide variety of instruments performing, and even have a go.
 Our school orchestra is given curriculum time to rehearse, and we take part in the local Big Orchestra Day annually.
 ‘Slide’ – the jazz band from St Bede’s School – are regular visitors to the school, inspiring many of our children to take up instruments.